waywardgeek/subset_sum_crypto/README.md

 from the binary representation of the sum.
 To make it hard for Eve to see this binary representation, I just blinded them with a random secret `r` and a random secret prime modulus `p`.

+I'm sure this is how Merkle came up with almost the exact same scheme in the late 1970s...

 ## The Scheme